-The largest and most popular German island is—of course—the site of some of the country's best beaches.
-It averages 1,800 hours of sun each year, making Rügen one of the sunniest places in Germany (the top title oddly belongs to a city in the Black Forest, Freiburg).
+The largest and most popular German island is the site of some of the country's best beaches.
+It averages 1,800 hours of sun each year, making Rügen one of the sunniest places in Germany.

-Located off the northeast coast, it was once a luxurious tourist destination for East Germans.
-Today, it is everyone's favorite with UNESCO World Heritage sites such as ancient forests and the beautiful chalk cliffs of Jasmund National Park.
+Located off the northeast coast, it was once a luxuriy destination for elite East Germans.
+Today, it is everyone's favorite with UNESCO World Heritage sites like the ancient forests and the chalk cliffs of Jasmund National Park.

 There are 37 miles of white sand waterfront.
 Visit Binz and Sellin for promenades, piers, and seaside resorts that hark from the 1800s.
-In the south, Baabe and Göhren also feature a promenade paired with calm waters, which is ideal for families.
+In the south, Baabe and Göhren also feature a promenades paired with calm waters, ideal for families.
 Perhaps the best beach for those looking for an island experience is Prora with miles of fine sand.

 Want to visit more than one?
 Take the Rügensche BäderBahn (nicknamed Rasender Roland or Raging Roland), which carries its sand-covered passengers to four beach entrances.

-Oddly-shaped Sylt has nearly 25 miles of beachfront—enough to satisfy any dedicated sun-worshipper.
+The skinny island of Sylt has nearly 25 miles of beachfront — enough to satisfy any dedicated sun worshipper.
 Called Königin der Nordsee (Queen of the North Sea), its white sands against Rotes Kliff (red cliffs) in Kampen are otherworldly beautiful as if you landed on a different planet and not just one of Germany's best beaches.

 Westerland beach on the west coast has perfectly manicured sands and elegant hotels.
 For families, the beaches of Wenningstedt-Braderup have peaceful waters.
 Or imagine you are somewhere altogether more tropical in exotically-named Samoa and Sansibar.